 The early 2000s may very well end up being remembered as a particularly fertile musical period.
 After the grunge dust of the ‘90s had finally

-Almost exactly two years after emerging with one of 2023’s best records, Dead Meat (their debut no less), The Tubs are back with an equally enthralling
+Almost exactly two years after emerging with their debut, Dead Meat, one of 2023’s best records, The Tubs are back with an equally enthralling

 This past summer, X—the four-piece who first made a name for itself as a forerunner of the Los Angeles punk scene